Radiologic Sciences Requirements

 Radiologic Sciences Management/Education Specialization

 This specialization is designed to allow entry level radiographers the opportunity to study educational theories, philosophies, styles, and techniques.
 Additionally, the student will be introduced to management concepts as they relate to medical imaging departments.
-The primary focus of the radiology education and management specialization is to allow students who wish to enter either radiography education or radiography management the opportunity to learn and develop the skills necessary for success in these two environments.
+The primary focus of the radiology management/education specialization is to allow students who wish to enter either radiography education or radiography management the opportunity to learn and develop the skills necessary for success in these two environments.
 Students will be required to complete an undergraduate research project related to radiology education or management.

 Degree Requirements | Credit Hours | |||